Josh Darling

 Jacque Day

-Jacque served as the longtime managing editor for the New Madrid Journal of Contemporary Literature, and has zigged and zagged as a magazine journalist, book and magazine editor, radio correspondent, TV producer, motion picture crew member, and occasional comedy writer and producer—noisy, stressful, highly social, madness-inducing work for an extreme introvert.
-Finally embracing the life of semi-recluse, she retreated to the solitude of her home office, where she contentedly works on a rolling smorgasbord of writing and editing jobs.
-For fun, she does a monthly author series for HorrorTree.com dedicated to small presses, and edits the Pennsylvania chapter news for the Horror Writers Association newsletter.
+Jacque Day is the Carnage House founding co-editor and the former longtime managing editor for the New Madrid journal of contemporary literature.
+She works for Crystal Lake Publishing and writes for Memento Mori Ink Magazine.
+Jacque has zigged and zagged as a magazine journalist, book and magazine editor, radio correspondent, TV producer, motion picture crew member, university lecturer, and occasional comedy writer and producer.
 Jacque has an MFA in creative writing, but please don’t hold that against her.
-She lives in her home state of Pennsylvania with her childhood-sweetheart husband, Art, a scientist and the love of her life who fully supports every wacky decision she makes.
-Most recently, she inspired the horror anthology, That Darkened Doorstep, featuring her story, “Seeking a Good Woman.”
+A member of the HWA, she lives in her home state of Pennsylvania with her childhood-sweetheart husband, Art, a scientist and the love of her life who fully supports every wacky decision she makes.